-The Bear company was launched in 2015.
+The Bear Mattress company was launched in 2015.
 Since then they have extended the variety of products they offer in order to cater to all of their customers.
-Bear offers three different types of mattresses in total – two all-foam mattresses and one hybrid.
+Bear offers three different types of mattresses in total—two all-foam mattresses and one hybrid.
 Alongside these, they also offer three types of bed frames and a range of sleeping accessories.

-We chose the Bear mattress instead of the other mattresses that Bear offers because it’s the firmest of the three.
+We chose the original Bear Mattress instead of the other mattresses that Bear offers because it’s the firmest of the three.
 It’s supportive enough for back sleepers and stomach sleepers alike, while still providing enough support to keep your body healthy.